Keep On Running: The Spencer Davis Group version

 This version was included in the soundtrack of the film Buster (1988) and was used during the film's opening sequence that saw Buster Edwards (Phil Collins) steal a suit from a shop window for a friend's funeral.
-The song was included on the cassette and vinyl formats of the soundtrack, but omitted from the CD version for "legal reasons".

 The song was also included in the 2007 romantic comedy Run Fatboy Run directed by David Schwimmer.

 John Alford version

 A version of the song was a UK hit for John Alford in 1996, released as a double A-side with "If", and peaking at number 24.

 Other versions

 Several recordings in other languages were released internationally in early 1966.

 The US rock group The Outsiders released the song as the first track on their debut LP, Time Won't Let Me.

-The Spanish beat and rock group Los Salvajes created a version of this song, titled "Corre, Corre", in 1966.

-Patrick Samson and Les Phéniciens realized a cover in Italian titled Chi può dirmi (Who can tell me) (Philips, 373 741 BF) with lyrics by Maurizio Vandelli for the 1998 compilation Beat 600 - 60's & 70's golden nuggets tracks (Mercury Records, 565365 - 2).
+Patrick Samson and Les Phéniciens realized a cover in Italian titled "Chi può dirmi" ("Who can tell me") (Philips, 373 741 BF) with lyrics by Maurizio Vandelli for the 1998 compilation Beat 600 - 60's & 70's golden nuggets tracks (Mercury Records, 565365 - 2).

 "Keep On Running" has also been recorded by other artists including Robben Ford (as the title track of his 2003 album), The Romantics (on Live on Stage), and Queen's drummer Roger Taylor, during the recording session of his second solo album Strange Frontier in 1984.